Mairazul-Khan/Password-Protect-GRUB-Menu-and-Remove-Password-GRUB-Menu-in-RHEL-CentOS-Fedora-Linux/README.md

-# Protecting GRUB Menu and Remove GRUB Password in RHELCentOSFedora-Linux
+# Password Protect GRUB Menu and Remove GRUB Password in RHELCentOSFedora-Linux

-1: How we can set username and password on grub menu and How to we can remove username and password on grub menu /boot menu /bootloader in CentOS, RHEL ?
+1: How we can set username and password on grub menu and How to we can remove username and password on grub menu /boot menu /bootloader in RHELCentOSFedora-Linux ?

 2: You can configure GRUB to prevent menu entries from unauthorized modification and booting.